 What is .nomedia?

-It is just an empty file with an extension nomedia.
-Generally .nomedia file tell the Android apps to not display the contents of the folder in which it presents.
+This file tells the Android apps to not display the contents of the folder in which it presents.

-Here are some things to remember:
+Here are some other things to remember:

-Well, let’s see the steps to create a .nomedia file.
+Let’s see the steps to create a .nomedia file.

 Install and open Nomedia app.

 Provide “Storage” permission.

 Enable the switch beside the folder in which you want the .nomedia file.
 Here, I’m choosing the folder “mydata.”

 That’s it.
 All the files and folders within the “mydata” folder are hidden now and will not be shown on Gallery, multimedia players, and so on.